-The Infant’s Tomb #203 where an estimated 500 children have been interred is located near the central obelisk that marks the graves of Benjamin Franklin’s parents.
-Alongside the far wall to the southwest is the elaborately embellished marker of John Hancock’s tomb.
-Toward the rear Paul Revere is buried; a larger marker placed in the 19th Century stands by a small slate marker that dates from Revere’s burial.
-Bookend monuments in the two front corners of the burial ground represent patriots James Otis and Samuel Adams.
-Sam Adams had the Boston Massacre victims interred in his family tomb, and so beside the marker of that tomb is one for the victims: Crispus Attucks, Samuel Gray, Samuel Maverick, James Caldwell, and Patrick Carr.
-On the right hand wall is a plaque marking the tomb of Robert Treat Paine.
-He along with Sam Adams and John Hancock brings the number of signers of the Declaration of Independence buried in Granary to three.
+The Infant’s Tomb, where an estimated 400 children have been interred, is located near the central obelisk that marks the grave of Benjamin Franklin’s parents.
+Alongside the far wall, an elaborately embellished obelisk marks John Hancock’s tomb.
+Paul Revere is buried near the back of the Granary; a large marker placed in the 19th century stands by a small slate marker that dates from Revere’s burial.
+Matching stones in the two front corners of the burial ground commemorate James Otis and Samuel Adams.
+Next to the stone for Adams is one for the victims of the Boston Massacre, also interred in his family tomb.
+On the right hand wall is a plaque marking the tomb of Robert Treat Paine, the third signer of the Declaration of Independence buried in the Granary (the others being John Hancock and Samuel Adams).

-GRAVEYARD GRAZING At one time the Granary was part of the Boston Common, and the livestock that grazed the Common handled landscaping at the burial ground as well.
-When buildings ultimately separated the Granary from the Common, some subtle rearrangement of headstones occurred to make way for the modern innovation known as the lawn mower.
+GRAVEYARD GRAZING At one time the Granary was part of Boston Common, and the livestock that grazed the Common handled landscaping at the burial ground as well.
+During the Victorian era, the headstones were reorganized into neat rows to make way for a modern innovation of the time, the lawn mower.

 Click here to see the $300,000 Historic Landscape Restoration project completed in the Fall of 2011 by the Boston Parks & Recreation Department, funded in part with a $125,000 grant from the Freedom Trail Foundation Preservation Fund.